amitjoy/amitjoy.github.com/_posts/2016-02-10-Concurrent-Collection-Mechanism.md

 ### Benefits

-The benefits of using these concurrent collections remove the requirement of client side locking.
-Even external synchronization is not required at all while using these concurrent collections.
+The benefits of using these concurrent collections includes internal synchronization.
+Programmers don't require to impose client side locking.
+This kind of external synchronization is not required at all while using these concurrent collections.
 For improved thread-safety, the concurrent collections yield better performance.
 And hence, it is advisable to use such collections whenever we need.

 ## Mechanisms